oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**A Dynamic list.**

-- In Application Builder, you can use buttons to direct users to a specific page or URL, or to post or process information.
-True or False?
+- In Application Builder, you can use buttons to direct users to a specific page or URL, or to post or process information?

 	**True**